kixelated/moq-rs/HACKATHON.md

 ## CMAF Media

 You can [publish](https://quic.video/publish) and [watch](https://quic.video/watch) broadcasts.
-You can also use `moq-pub` to publish your own media if you would like.

-I'm currently using a JSON catalog similar to the proposed [Warp catalog](https://datatracker.ietf.org/doc/draft-wilaw-moq-catalogformat/).

-**TODO** update to the proposed format.
+There's a [24/7 bunny stream](https://quic.video/watch/bbb) or you can publish your own using [moq-pub](https://github.com/kixelated/moq-rs/tree/main/moq-pub).

-If you want to fetch from the relay directly, the name of the broadcast is path.
+If you want to fetch from the relay directly, the name of the broadcast is the path.
 For example, `https://quic.video/watch/bbb` can be accessed at `relay.quic.video/bbb`.

 The namespace is empty and the catalog track is `.catalog`.
+I'm currently using simple JSON catalog with no support for delta updates.

+**TODO** update to the proposed [Warp catalog](https://datatracker.ietf.org/doc/draft-wilaw-moq-catalogformat/).

-Each of the tracks uses a single object per groups.
+The media tracks uses a single (unbounded) object per group.
 Video groups are per GoP, while audio groups are per frame.
 There's also an init track containing information required to initialize the decoder.

 **TODO** Base64 encode the init track in the catalog.

-**TODO** Add a flag for publishing LoC media?
-It shouldn't be difficult.

 ## Clock